 Italian sandwiches in Amsterdam: Dough Studio

-After being away for five months at the start of 2024, I was very happy to come home and discover Dough Studio, just down the road from me behind the Weesperzijde, serving enormous schiacciata (aka Italian sandwiches).
-We ordered the porchetta with truffle pecorino, rucola, mayo and caramelised onions, and split it because it was so big (which made it good value at €11 between two).
+After being away for five months at the start of 2024, I was very happy to come home last summer and discover Dough Studio, just down the road from me behind the Weesperzijde, serving enormous schiacciata (aka Italian sandwiches).
+We ordered the porchetta with truffle pecorino, rucola, mayo and caramelised onions, and split it because it was so big.
 Both the fillings and the bread itself were fabulous!